dime-worldbank/iesurveykit/Survey Checks/2-adapt-scto-forms.md

 NOTE: As the form is encrypted forms, all the following fields must be explicitly marked as “publishable” (with a “yes” in their publishable column).
 Fields explicitly marked as publishable are left unencrypted so that they can be conveniently published to cloud services or directly downloaded from the server.

     1. Generic: “Calculate” fields that pull variables from the preloaded data.
 There should be one “Calculate” field for each column in the preloaded data
-      * Example:  pulldata('hhplotdata', 'plot1size', 'hhid_key', ${hhid}) will pull a value from an attached server dataset called hhplotdata (This is the dataset id you entered when you created the server datset).
-The value will come from the plot1size column of the pre-loaded data, and the hhid field will be used to identify the matching row in the pre-loaded data's hhid_key column
+      * Example:  `pulldata('hhplotdata', 'plot1size', 'hhid_key', ${hhid})` will pull a value from an attached server dataset called hhplotdata (This is the dataset id you entered when you created the server dataset).
+The value will come from the plot1size column of the pre-loaded data, and the hhid field will be used to identify the matching row in the pre-loaded data's `hhid_key` column
       * Recommended naming convention:  adding a “_pl” suffix to the original name

     2. For tracking: A “Calculate” field that updates the <b?attempt counter</b> variable every time the enumerator submits a survey.
-    * xample: ${attempt_counter_pl} + 1, where attempt_counter_pl is the name of the pulled variable
+    * Example: `${attempt_counter_pl} + 1, where attempt_counter_pl` is the name of the pulled variable

     3. For tracking: Two “Calculate” fields that respectively update the <b>completion status</b> variable and the <b>survey outcome variable</b> every time the enumerator submits a survey
       * This can be created by setting the ifelse argument with/or coalesce argument.
-For specific examples, please see the surveycto form template.
+For specific examples, please see the SurveyCTO form template.
       * Recommended naming convention: adding a “_update” suffix to distinguish from the pulled variables
 2. <b> Additional optional changes </b> : module completion checks:
       1. <b> Submission in the middle of a survey: </b>